 "You are having a boy and he has Down syndrome"

-On the way home, I called Joe to tell him the news.
+On the way home, I called my husband at the time who was out of town unfortunatly for all of this ordeal.
+I told him the news.
 We both were a little numb.
 We were upset, but looking back we collected ourselves pretty quickly.
 Partly due to the fact that we had almost 2 months to digest this possibility and also because we knew Anthony didn't need to see us upset.
 Anthony . . . how was this going to effect him?
 We wanted so badly for him to have a friend, a buddy, a sibling that he could share all the things life has to offer.
 Sure they would still share their lives together, but would it be the same?
 A brother.
 Anthony was going to have a brother with special needs.
 As quickly as these thoughts invaded my head, I wiped them away.
 This would be the start of me stuffing my feelings deep down inside.
 There are bad feelings that you face and feel better doing so and then there are a completely different set of bad feelings that if faced, might send you down a path comparable to a raft speeding down an out of control river toward a water fall.
 I didn't want to fall.
 I had to be strong.
 I couldn't afford to sink into the emotional reality of the situation.
 I couldn't lose myself.